PROBIC/mSWEEP/README.md

 	-o <outputFile>
 	Output file (folder when estimating from a batch) to write results in.
 	-t <nrThreads>
-	How many threads to use when processing a batch matrix (default: 1)
+	How many threads to use. (default: 1)

 	--themisto-mode <PairedEndMergeMode>
 	How to merge Themisto pseudoalignments for paired-end reads	(default: union).